 Things You'll Need

 Pound both sides of the steak for several minutes, using a meat mallet to tenderize it.
 If you don't have a meat mallet, use the edge of a sturdy plate.
 Rub salt and pepper into the steak.

-Place the steak in a sealable bag along with the spices and marinade.
+Place the steak in a sealable bag along with the spices and bottom or top round steak marinade.
 Put the bag in the refrigerator.
 Every few hours, move the meat around in the bag to make sure the marinade gets to all portions of the steak.

 Remove the steak from the refrigerator 20 minutes before cooking.
 Pat the steak dry with paper towels.
 Rub oil on both sides.